e-j-w/Gridlock/README.md

 |**poly3** | cubic polynomial | f(x) = a1\*x^3 + a2\*x^2 + a3\*x + a4|
 |**poly4** | quartic polynomial | f(x) = a1\*x^4 + a2\*x^3 + a3\*x^2 + a4\*x + a5|

 NOTE: The **lin\_deming** function can take an optional parameter specifying the ratio of variances in y and x data.
 Default value is 1 (errors perpendicular to line).
-The parameter is specified on the fit fucntion line (eg. 'FIT lin\_deming 3' for variance in y data 3x that of x data).
+The parameter is specified on the fit function line (eg. 'FIT lin\_deming 3' for variance in y data 3x that of x data).

 ### Functions with 2 free parameters: